LiloTM/LiloTM/README.md

 ### Hi there 👋
-I'm Laura, a current student of International Media and Computing!
+I'm Laura, a programmer with passion.
 Most of my work is private, but you can still have a look around and enjoy my published projects that I've created on my way to become a better Game Developer and Programmer!
-Enjoy ^-^
+Enjoy

 <!--
 **LiloTM/LiloTM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.